rubyworks/indexer/demo/models/metadata/99_extra.md

-## Indexer::V0::Metadata#extra
+## Indexer::Metadata#method_missing

-The `extra` field is used to store extraneous information that a project developer may want to provide in the `.ruby` that is not supported by the specification.
-Besides personal usecases, it might also serve as a safe place to explore new specification fields for the future.
-On the whole, it is not likely to be used much at all, but is made available for the rare case.
+To facilitate additonal uses beyond the well defined specification, the Metadata class is open to store extraneous information that a project developer may want to provide in the `.index` that is not supported by the specification.
+Besides personal usecases, it might also serve as a way to explore new specification fields for the future.

-The `extra` field is simply a Hash.
+Note that the value of the field can only be a Numeric or String, or an Array or Hash or the same.

+    data = Indexer::Metadata.new

-    spec = Indexer::V0::Metadata.new
+    data.notify = 'bob@gmail.com'

+We can see that the arbitrary field has been set.

-    spec.extra.should == {}
+    data.notify.should == 'bob@gmail.com'

-It can only be assigned a Hash.

-    spec.extra = {'notify'=>'bob@gmail.com'}

-Anything else will raise an `InvalidMetadata` exception.
+Anything else will raise a `ValidationError` exception.

-    no 100
+    check do |obj|
+      !
+Indexer::ValidationError.raised? do
+        data.notify = obj
+      end
+    end

     no :symbol
     no Object.new